Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Data-Analytics-DAS-C01-Practice-Tests-Exams-Question/README.md

 - [ ] The records are not being received by Kinesis Data Streams in order.
 The producer should use the PutRecords API call instead of the PutRecord API call with the SequenceNumberForOrdering parameter.
 - [ ] The consumer is not processing the parent shard completely before processing the child shards after a stream resize.
 The data analyst should process the parent shard completely first before processing the child shards.

-### An online retail company with millions of users around the globe wants to improve its ecommerce analytics capabilities.
-Currently, clickstream data is uploaded directly to Amazon S3 as compressed files.
-Several times each day, an application running on Amazon EC2 processes the data and makes search options and reports available for visualization by editors and marketers.
-The company wants to make website clicks and aggregated data available to editors and marketers in minutes to enable them to connect with users more effectively.
-Which options will help meet these requirements in the MOST efficient way?
-(Choose two.)

-- [ ] Use Amazon Kinesis Data Firehose to upload compressed and batched clickstream records to Amazon Elasticsearch Service.
-- [ ] Upload clickstream records to Amazon S3 as compressed files.
-Then use AWS Lambda to send data to Amazon Elasticsearch Service from Amazon S3.
-- [x] Use Amazon Elasticsearch Service deployed on Amazon EC2 to aggregate, filter, and process the data.
-Refresh content performance dashboards in nearreal time.
-- [ ] Use Kibana to aggregate, filter, and visualize the data stored in Amazon Elasticsearch Service.
-Refresh content performance dashboards in near-real time.
-- [x] Upload clickstream records from Amazon S3 to Amazon Kinesis Data Streams and use a Kinesis Data Streams consumer to send records to Amazon Elasticsearch Service.

 ### A transportation company uses IoT sensors attached to trucks to collect vehicle data for its global delivery fleet.
 The company currently sends the sensor data in small .csv files to Amazon S3.
 The files are then loaded into a 10-node Amazon Redshift cluster with two slices per node and queried using both Amazon Athena and Amazon Redshift.
 The company wants to optimize the files to reduce the cost of querying and also improve the speed of data loading into the Amazon Redshift cluster.
 Which solution meets these requirements?

 - [ ] Use AWS Glue to convert all the files from .csv to a single large Apache Parquet file.
 COPY the file into Amazon Redshift and query the file with Athena from Amazon S3.